-My new book: Fatima’s Touch, Poems and Stories of the Prophet’s Daughter has been released by Ruhaniat Press, September 26, 2016!
-A limited edition deluxe hardcover is available at $30 plus $6. shipping.
-(Europe and other countries allow $12 for shipping.)
-Please pay by paypal <email@example.com> The book ships now.
+My new book: Fatima’s Touch, Poems and Stories of the Prophet’s Daughter was released by Ruhaniat Press, September 26, 2016!

 See “Reading schedule” for current information.